-As a highly respected member of the television community, in 2012 Broadcasting and Cable magazine named him “Broadcaster of the Year” and one of the “80 Most Influential People in Television.”
-In 2019, Radio & Television Business Report named him one of Broadcast Television’s Best Leaders.
-He has been the driving force in the successful launch of Scripps national programming which includes “Right This Minute,” and “The List.”
+In 2012, Broadcasting & Cable magazine named him “Broadcaster of the Year” and one of the “80 Most Influential People in Television.”
+In 2021, Radio & Television Business Report named him “Broadcast Television’s Best Leader.”

 Brian is a past chairman of the ABC Board of Governors and a former president and chairman of the NBC Affiliates Board.
 He also previously served as the television board chairman for the National Association of Broadcasters.